-These examples are common in an alcoholic family.
+These examples are common in an abusive &/or chemically dependent family.
 As children, we were often forced to see reality not as it looked to us, but how our parents told us it was.
 We learned to surrender our reality to theirs.
 To avoid this surrender, we would have had to possess an intellectual boundary and "buck the system."
 To maintain our ideas of reality and what is true and not true, we needed nurturing parents to make us confident in our reality.
 When this guidance was not available, we began to distrust what we thought and felt.
-Many children of alcoholics, therefore, believe themselves to be crazy.
+Many children of abuse &/or chemical dependence, therefore, believe themselves to be crazy.